eurozulu/commandgo/README.md

 ``Debug bool ` `` ``flag:"debug, d"` ``

 This marks the field with two names, 'debug' and 'd', both `--debug` and `--d` will set the Debug field.

+A tag may also indicate when a field should be ignored and not used as a flag.
+Marking a field name with a dash will mark the field as a non flag e.g. 'flag:"-"'

 *Data types*
 There is no limit to the number of parameters on a method however for every parameter there must be a corrisponding argument given on the command line.